Addendum to The Loss of a Simple Cat

 Our beloved cat, Masha, who passed away last night after sixteen wonderful years, was one of those souls.
 She had no ambitions beyond love.
 She spent hours by my wife’s side as she studied or worked, content simply to be near her.

-She chased our dogs when their play grew too much, she sat patiently in front of the camera when my daughter and her friends put costumes on her, and she grew calm in my lap when she rested in her final hours.
+She chased our dogs when their play got too rough, sat patiently in front of the camera as my daughter and her friends put costumes on her, and grew calm in my lap as she rested in her final hours.

 She would sit quietly, usurping the dog’s bed, but meow loudly when she wanted to go into Vanya’s, Baba’s room or the office.
 She did what she wanted; she was a cat, with a little feral blood flowing through her.